safronizator/goevnt/README.md

 Just embed BaseEmitter in your structs to let them emit events.

 ## Disclaimer
-Lib is under active development and not production-ready for the moment (some API may be added or changed).
-Use it on your own risk.
+Lib is under active development.
+Some API may be added or changed.

 ## Example:
 ```go